dalagunamur/dalagunamur/README.md

 2- Features that still need to be implemented
-* Additional screens for the menu, for the "Load a saved game", for the "High scores", for the "Configuration and rules"

-* Functionality to offer the player to choose between vertical and horizontal scrolling
+* Functionality to offer the player to choose between vertical and horizontal scrolling and modify the key bindings

-* Textures will be applied to the various elements appearing on screen

-* Functionality to allow to pause the game and save the current game to reload at a later time
+* Functionality to allow to save the game and reload at a later time

-* Improved strategy for the cars to try to hit the player (currently driving in a straight line) + strategy to select which car will fire the missile might change (for example, selecting the car which is closest to the player to fire) + based on the computed difficulty level of the current game, the cars might have more than 1-2 health points

-* Better integration of the timer and the score, which will have a direct impact on the difficulty level of the game

-* Improved collision system, the computation to decide if there's an impact should be based on the constants about square sizes and not hardcoded values
+* Increased difficulty as the game progresses + "smarter" cars when the game progresses